juhis/PCA/README.md

 java -jar PCA.jar scores eigenvectorfile originalfile
 ```

-The first command line argument should be "scores".
-The second command line argument should be a path to a tab-delimited text file containing eigenvectors on rows.
+eigenvectorfile should contain eigenvectors on rows.

-The third command line argument should be a path to a tab-delimited text file containing the original data.
-The orientation is detected automatically so that either rows or columns should correspond to the columns in the eigenvector file.
+The orientation of originalfile is determined automatically.

 Writes: